argentsea/docfx/tutorials/mapping.md

 #### Floating Point Numbers

 Like integer types, floating point types (Double and Float) can be wrapped in a nullable value.
 However, ArgentSea also handles *NaN* as a DbNull.
-If the floating point value is presented as a nullable type, then ArgentSea will read or write NaN; if plain floating point type is presented, then NaN will be converted to a data Null.
+If the floating point value is presented as a nullable type, then ArgentSea will save or retrieve NaN; if floating point type is presented, then NaN will be converted to/from a DbNull.

 #### Guids

-Rather like floating point types, Guid.Empty (00000000-0000-0000-0000-000000000000) will be converted to a data Null when read from or written to the database.
+Rather like floating point types, Guid.Empty (00000000-0000-0000-0000-000000000000) will be converted to a data DbNull when read from or written to the database.
 Also like floats, if you need to write an empty Guid value, wrap it in a nullable type.

 #### Enum Types